Improved and Formal Proposal for Device Independent Quantum Private Query: Analysis of the protocol

 Thus, whenever Bob declares $a_i = 0$, Alice can understand that Bob gets either $\ket{0}$ or $\ket{0'}$ and the shared qubit of her side also collapses to $\ket{0}$ or $\ket{0'}$ respectively.
-However, to obtain the value of the raw key bit, Alice has to distinguish these two states conclusively.
-As, $\ket{0}$ and $\ket{0'}$ are non-orthogonal states (when $\theta\neq\frac{\pi}{2}$), Alice cannot distinguish these two states with certainty.
+However, to obtain the value of the raw key bit, Alice has to distinguish these two states with certainty.
+As, $\ket{0}$ and $\ket{0'}$ are non-orthogonal states (when $\theta\neq\frac{\pi}{2}$), Alice cannot distinguish these two states with certainty for all the instances.

-According to the strategy mentioned in the protocol, whenever Bob declares $a_i = 0$, Alice chooses the POVM $\{D_0, D_1, D_2\}$.
-After measurement, if Alice receives the outcome $D_0$, she concludes that Bob's measurement outcome was $\ket{0}$.
-In such case, Alice concludes that $R_i=0$.
-If Alice receives the outcome $D_1$, she concludes that Bob's measurement outcome was $\ket{0'}$.
-In such a case, Alice concludes that $R_i=1$.
-However, if the measurement outcome is $D_2$, then Alice remains inconclusive about the value of the raw key bit.
+According to the strategy mentioned in the protocol, whenever Bob declares $a_i = 0$, Alice chooses the POVM $\{M^0_0, M^0_1, M^0_2\}$.
+After measurement, if Alice receives the outcome $M^0_0$, she concludes that Bob's measurement outcome was $\ket{0}$.
+In such case, Alice concludes that $r_i=0$.
+If Alice receives the outcome $M^0_1$, she concludes that Bob's measurement outcome was $\ket{0'}$.
+In such a case, Alice concludes that $r_i=1$.
+However, if the measurement outcome is $M^0_2$, then Alice remains uncertain about the value of the raw key bit.
 Alice follows the similar methodology for $a_i=1$.

-Now, we calculate the success probability of Alice to guess $R$ correctly.
-Let us assume that $\Pr(D_j|\ket{\phi_i})$ denotes the corresponding success probability of getting the result $D_j$ when the given state is $\ket{\phi_i}$ i.e., We will now calculate the corresponding success probabilities of getting different results for the states $\ket{0}$ and $\ket{0'}$.
+Now, we calculate the success probability of Alice to guess each $r_i$ correctly.
+Let us assume that $\Pr(M^{a_i}_j|\ket{\phi^{a_i}_i})$ denotes the corresponding success probability of getting the result $M^{a_i}_j$ when the given state is $\ket{\phi^{a_i}_i}$ i.e., We now calculate the corresponding success probabilities of getting different results for the states $\ket{0}$ and $\ket{0'}$.

 For $\ket{0}$, the success probabilities will be

 Similarly, for the state $\ket{0'}$, the success probabilities will be